C4KEW4LK/convolution_conway/README.md

 ## go_conv_bench

 Runs traditional and integer convolution side-by-side on a variable-size square grid.
-Both methods start from the same random seed and step in lockstep.
+Both methods start from the same random seed.
 Each iteration the results are compared to verify the convolution approach produces identical output to the traditional rules.
 In visual mode it renders both grids; in bench mode it reports per-iteration timing and match status.

 ```
 go run main.go 100              # visual side-by-side comparison on 100x100 grid